Use Case 01

 When decisions escalate, organisations are asked to reproduce exact execution-state — not explain the decision.

-Typical dispute gap
+Typical replay gap

 12–24m